cisco-262/DomainInspector/docs/README.md

 ### Overview

-**Domain Health Inspector** brings common domain, DNS, HTTPS, TLS, and mail-related checks into one focused iPhone app.
+**Domain Checker: DNS & SSL** brings common domain, DNS, HTTPS, TLS, and mail-related checks into one focused iPhone app.

 It is designed for people who manage: